cutlasjgh/SwerveDriveZeroTo/README.md

 Note I think they use PWM Analog, and we use SRX encoder so must use DIO port and DutyCycleEncoder class instead of Absolute Analog encoder.

-The orig code here used REV CANCoder which is deprecated.
-It should update to CanEncoder I think, or spark max RelativeEncoder. actually from REV : https://docs.revrobotics.com/sparkmax/software-resources/spark-max-api-information
+We changed this code in swervedrivemodule to use DutyCycleEncoder which is the SRX magnetic encoder.
+Cancoders could be made to work fairly easily. actually from REV : https://docs.revrobotics.com/sparkmax/software-resources/spark-max-api-information

 to get the 2021 code to compile in late 2022: